 Working Backwards from Your Goals

-Before companies can move forward with their social media marketing efforts, they need to work backwards from their end goal.
-This begins with identifying the target audience, which requires companies to have experienced marketers on-hand to facilitate research efforts.
+Before companies can move forward with their social media marketing efforts, they need to work backward from their end goal.
+This is the basis of objective-based marketing and begins with identifying the target audience, which requires companies to have experienced marketers on-hand to facilitate efficient research efforts.
 When researching the target audience, marketers need to consider the following key demographics:

 - Income Level